Top 12 Assisted Living Administrator Skills to Put on Your Resume

 6. CRM (Customer Relationship Management)

-CRM (Customer Relationship Management) is a system that assists living administrators use to manage and analyze interactions with residents and their families, aiming to improve relationships, retention, and service satisfaction.
+CRM (Customer Relationship Management) helps assisted living administrators organize and analyze interactions with residents and families to strengthen relationships, retention, and satisfaction.

 Why It's Important